OFS/ofs.github.io/docs/hw/common/reference_manual/oneapi_asp/oneapi_asp_ref_mnl.md

 A board can have a single memory bank, multiple memory banks of the same type (e.g. 4 banks of DDR4) or different banks of different types.

-The partitioning of memory for oneAPI kernel developers is explained in the [Intel oneAPI FPGA Handbook](https://www.intel.com/content/www/us/en/docs/oneapi-fpga-add-on/developer-guide/current/global-memory-accesses-optimization.html).
+The partitioning of memory for oneAPI kernel developers is explained in the [Intel® oneAPI DPC++/C++ Compiler Handbook for Intel® FPGAs](https://www.intel.com/content/www/us/en/docs/oneapi-fpga-add-on/developer-guide/current/global-memory-accesses-optimization.html).
 The global memory configuration required by an application kernel must match the configuration in board_spec.xml as the compiler uses this information to generate a suitable architecture for the application.
 The different memory configurations are

 * A single global memory region (possible with same type of memory banks)